mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel-session.md

 {{I-D.deconinck-quic-multipath}}.
 Another approach is to create one QUIC connection using the single-path QUIC protocol
-{{I-D.ietf-quic-transport}} over each access network and glue these different sessions together on the concentrator.
+{{I-D.ietf-quic-transport}} over each access network and glue these different connections together in a single session on the concentrator.
 Given the migration capabilities of QUIC, this approach could support failover with a single active QUIC connection at a time.

-# The encapsulation mode
+# The tunnel session mode

-Our second mode of operation, called the "encapsulation mode" in this document, enables the client and the concentrator to exchange packets of several network protocols through the QUIC tunnel connection at the same time.
+Our second mode of operation, called the "tunnel session" mode in this document, enables the client and the concentrator to exchange packets of several network protocols through the QUIC tunnel connection at the same time.
 It also leverages the QUIC datagram extension {{I-D.pauly-quic-datagram}}.